mokeseven7/aws-examples/README.md

 ```

-See another example of how to ship PHP code to lambda, back in the dark ages when you had to use "layers", and AWS did not provide the lambda runtime as a simple dockerfile.
+See another example of how to ship PHP code to lambda.

+This was back in the dark ages when you had to use "layers", and AWS did not provide the lambda runtime as a simple dockerfile.

 ```